radonwrites/programmar/FinalProject/readme.md

 This is in some steps a little closer to a bigger picture goal, and helps substantiate the idea of incorporating physical artifacts into something that could be strictly digital.

+** The code I wrote is in all "RTGen" files, and "TextAppear" (not used in the app currently).
+I used references and resources online to find the right terms to use.
+"CameraFocus" is something I found online, source in the comments.
+Without it, the camera doesn't autofocus which was an issue.

 I could write a novel (no prompts needed) about all the problems I ran into.
 What's frustrating is, had I done everything correctly from the start, what took hours/days would have maybe, maaaaybe taken only an hour.
 Or less.
 Though I suppose this is the nature of learning to code.

 The biggest challenges I faced were: